Perceive With Confidence: Statistical Safety Assurances for Navigation with Learning-Based Perception: Introduction

 \section{Introduction}

-How can we decide if the outputs of a given perception system are sufficiently reliable for use in safety-critical robotic tasks?
-Significant strides in perception over the past few years have enabled robotic systems to interpret and interact with the world in increasingly versatile ways~\cite{bommasani2021opportunities}.
-The large, often multi-modal, datasets that are used to train perception models endow robots with capabilities like object detection, classification, and segmentation~\cite{firoozi2023foundation}.
+How can we decide if the outputs of a given perception system are sufficiently reliable for safety-critical robotic tasks such as autonomous navigation?
+Significant strides in perception over the past few years have enabled large pre-trained models to be used out of the box~\citep{firoozi2023foundation} for tasks such as \emph{object detection} and \emph{occupancy prediction}, which serve as a fundamental building block for navigation.
 However, current pre-trained models are still not reliable enough for safe integration into many real-world robotic systems.
-Despite being trained on vast amounts of data, these systems can often fail to generalize to novel environments~\cite{eduardo2019survey, wang2023sam, sunderhauf2018limits}.
-In this paper, we focus on developing a framework that leverages the power of pre-trained perception models while providing safety assurances for perception-based navigation tasks.
+Despite being trained on vast amounts of data, these systems can often fail to generalize to novel environments~\citep{eduardo2019survey, wang2023sam, sunderhauf2018limits}.
+In this paper, we ask: \emph{how can we leverage the power of large pre-trained perception models while providing safety assurances for robot navigation?}

-Consider a legged robot tasked with navigating in a cluttered environment such as a home, office, or warehouse (Figure~\ref{fig:processDiagram}).
-A typical navigation pipeline for such a system consists of two modules: (i) a perception module that detects obstacles, and (ii) a planner that produces collision-free trajectories assuming that the perception module detects obstacles accurately.
+Consider a legged robot tasked with navigating a cluttered environment such as a home, office, or warehouse (Figure~\ref{fig:processDiagram}).
+A typical navigation pipeline for such a system consists of two modules: (i) a perception module that detects obstacles, and (ii) a planner that produces collision-free trajectories assuming accurate perception.
 However, there are two challenges associated with obtaining reliable outputs from the perception module.
-First, the \emph{environments} in which we deploy our robots may come from a different distribution than the dataset used to train the perception model, i.e., we cannot provide an assurance that the perception system will \emph{generalize} to new obstacle geometries, appearances, lighting conditions, and other environmental factors.
-Second, \emph{closed-loop deployment} of the perception system in conjunction with a planner may cause a shift in the distribution of \emph{states} (e.g., relative locations to obstacles) that are visited by the robot.
-Since the robot's planner influences future states, the robot may view obstacles from unfamiliar relative poses (Figure~\ref{fig:processDiagram}) and cause the perception system to fail.
+First, the environments in which we deploy our robots will be \emph{unseen} during training, and thus require \emph{generalization} to new obstacle geometries, appearances, and other environmental factors.
+Second, \emph{closed-loop deployment} of the perception system in conjunction with a planner causes a shift in the distribution of \emph{states} (e.g., relative locations to obstacles) that are visited by the robot.
+Since the robot's planner influences future states, the robot may view obstacles from unfamiliar relative poses (Figure~\ref{fig:processDiagram}), which can cause the perception system to fail.